 Internships—there’s no doubt that they’re a crucial stepping stone to gaining experience and landing your first job.
-But how do you stand out from everyone else so that you take that internship into a job?
+But how do you stand out from everyone else so that you can get a fantastic recommendation or possibly be hired on?

 As someone who has both been an intern (who was eventually hired on as a full-time employee) and who has managed interns, I can tell you that it’s truly all about your attitude.

 When you’re an intern, nobody expects you to know everything (or anything, really), so your most valuable skills are a positive attitude and a willingness to do what it takes to help the team succeed.
 Because those are the types of people companies want to hire and keep.
 Yes, you have to do good work, but nobody is perfect, and it’s how you handle the tasks thrown at you that will truly set you apart.

 Here are a five ways you can make a great impression and put yourself on the path to getting the job you want.